Chania or Heraklion: Which Crete City to Visit?

 An hour or so to the east you will find the town of Agios Nikolaos.
 A beautiful seaside town set around a natural lake which is now linked to the sea, it makes a great day trip.

 From here you can take a boat to Spinalonga, the last leper colony of Europe.
 This Venetian fortress off the coast of Elounda is especially evocative if you have read the novel The Island.

-You can book a day tour here.
+But by far and away the most worthwhile attraction (and most popular) outside of the city centre is the Palace of Knossos.
 You should arrive early to beat the organised groups or aim to arrive later in the day when the heat is a little less oppressive.

 As you tour the ruins, which is best with a guide (you can organise one here), you will see frescoes, ancient streets, multi-story buildings, and get an excellent insight into how people lived over 4000 years ago!